-Intensifying its results focus, the GFF will continue to strengthen the casual chains between GFF-supported activities and improvements in the coverage and quality of services and health outcomes for women, children and adolescents.
+43. Intensifying its results focus, the GFF will continue to strengthen the casual chains between GFFsupported activities and improvements in the coverage and quality of services and health outcomes for women, children and adolescents.
 Core to the GFF agenda is a data-driven approach to enable routine monitoring of both available resources and the implementation of the prioritized reforms to accelerate progress on reproductive, maternal, newborn, child and adolescent health and nutrition services and outcomes, and strengthen primary health care systems toward the progressive realization of UHC.
-This also includes investments to strengthen CRVS systems, which are critical to ensuring the lives of all women, children and adolescents are counted and accounted for.
-In the next phase, the GFF will continue to sharpen links in the expected causal chain between the activities financed, outputs, intermediate and long-term outcomes, based on the GFF Logic Framework, which include globally agreed indicators where they exist.
-To do this, the GFF will develop country investment summaries (CIS) for every GFF country that define the country-specific value-add of the GFF and identify a set of indicators directly related to the country's investment case and the GFF-supported activities and reforms under implementation.
+This also include investments to strengthen CRVS systems, critical to ensure that lives of all women, adolescents, and children are counted and accounted for.
+In the next phase, the GFF will continue to sharpen the links in the expected causal chain between the activities financed, outputs, intermediate and long-term outcomes, based on the GFF Logic Framework, which include globally agreed indicators where they exist.
+To do this, the GFF will develop country investment summaries (CIS) for every GFF country that define the country-specific value-add of the GFF and identify a set of indicators that are directly related to the country's investment case and the GFF-supported activities and reforms under implementation.

-The GFF will also help partner countries improve their use of data for decision making.
+44. The GFF will also help partner countries improve their use of data for decision making.
 Over the next five years, the GFF will support a strong focus on using data at national and subnational levels for planning, monitoring, identification of solutions and creation of mutual accountability, while integrating learning loops into the process through implementation research.
-This includes supporting specific efforts to increase country investments in gender- and equity-responsive monitoring and data collection, and to disaggregate data by gender, socioeconomic status and other important dimensions.
-Critical to achieving the goals of an investment case is ensuring the availability of reliable data along with a core set of indicators (as specified in the CIS) that can be readily and routinely visualized and analyzed by policymakers, frontline providers, and all country partners and stakeholders.
-In the next phase, the GFF will support the establishment of data use processes with the aim of institutionalizing a routine system of data analysis and use from the national down to the subnational levels and facilitating a regular feedback loop of implementation progress, challenges and successes.
+This include supporting specific efforts to increase country investments in gender and equity responsive monitoring and data collection and to disaggregate data by gender, socioeconomic status and other important dimensions.
+Critical to achieving the goals of an investment case is ensuring that not only are reliable data available, but also that a core set of indicators (as specified in the CIS) can be readily and routinely visualized and analyzed by policymakers and frontline providers and all country partners and stakeholders.
+In the next phase, the GFF will support the establishment of data use processes with the aim of institutionalizing a routine system of data analysis and use from the national down to the sub-national levels and facilitating a regular feedback loop of implementation progress, challenges and successes.
 In an initial subset of lower capacity partner countries, the GFF will hire dedicated data analytics support for partner governments to accelerate progress and assist countries in building both the culture and systems for improved data use over time.